top of page

 • Material Innovation: Startups like EcoRise produce edible cutlery from millets, while Phool transforms floral waste into biodegradable packaging.

-1. Switch to steel/glass containers for food storage.
+1. Switch to steel or glass containers for food storage.

 2. Carry reusable bags and refuse plastic-wrapped produce.